 Stories are gloriously, beautifully unique; there are as many of them in our world as there have been storytellers.
 Although many stories follow classic story archetypes, each one is its own distinctive act of creation.

-But even though every story is one of a kind, we can still see patterns in what makes our favourite stories engaging and memorable.
-These patterns are where we find the elements of a story.
+But even though every tale is one of a kind, we can still see patterns in what makes our favorite stories engaging and memorable.
+These patterns are where we find our essential story elements.

 What are the elements of a story?

-Let’s take a look at the elements of a story you’ll see again and again in the stories we love, and how to use those story elements when writing your own original tales.
+Let’s take a look at the basic story elements you’ll see again and again in the stories we love, and how to use all these elements when writing your own original tales.

-All great stories can be broken down into twelve essential elements.
-Here’s a closer look at each one and at why they’re so integral to crafting a powerful story.
+All great stories can be broken down into twelve basic elements.
+Here’s a closer look at each one and at why they’re so integral to crafting a good story.

 1. A protagonist

-These things might help them along their way, they might become an obstacle that the protagonist needs to overcome, they might function to shape who the protagonist is and their relationship with the world around them, or they might serve to challenge that relationship and teach the protagonist a new perspective.
-No matter what, everything in your story should in some way be connected to your central guiding character.
+These things might help them along their way, become an obstacle that the protagonist needs to overcome, shape who the protagonist is and their relationship with the world around them, or challenge that relationship and teach the protagonist something new.
+No matter what, everything in your plot structure should in some way be connected to your central guiding character.

 For tips on how to write a great protagonist, check out our lesson on character!